There are many ways you can improve your foundry’s chance of success on MyFonts! Here’s a few of our recommendations:

 - Refrain from using political or insensitive imagery.

 Your images should be aspirational; you want potential customers to look at your font images and think “If I buy this font, I could make something that great.”
 Potential customers should be able to clearly envision how your font would work in their project.
+Want some examples of images that are resonating with customers?
+Check out our Hot New Fonts page!

 Grow your following